-The events that add to the score are all events documented in the Section Sec-sec-events:
+The events that add to the score are:

 - limit for excessive traffic. - message-dropped for messages that the administrator chose to drop using the drop action, - auth-failed for failed authentication attempts, - log-reply for transactions which were declined by a downstream SIP entity, - and significant errors to pass SIP compliance sanity checks.